 Every day we see something new in blockchain technology surfacing in the midst.
 No matter how much we try to grasp the latest technology, they always have something new to offer to the table.
 Ever wonder what the root of all these blockchain technologies is?
 Well, consensus algorithms are the primary root of this revolutionary technology.

-Consensus algorithms in blockchain are what that makes all the blockchain consensus sequences different from one another.
+Consensus algorithms in blockchain are what make all the blockchain consensus sequences different from one another.
 Blockchain network facilitates millions and millions of people in the same space.
 So, how come they never interfere with one another or exist mutually?

 The answer is in the architecture of the blockchain network.
 The architecture is cleverly designed, and consensus algorithms are at the core of this architecture.

-If you really want to know how blockchain consensus sequence works then you have to dive in much more in-depth than you think.
+If you really want to know how the blockchain consensus sequence works then you have to dive in much more in-depth than you think.
 In this guide, you will find everything you need to know about the consensus algorithms.
 So, let’s get on with it!

 What are the Consensus Algorithms?